HAPHousing Programs and Services:

 Rapid Re-Housing Program: HAPHousing leases 46 scattered site apartments that are used as temporary housing for homeless families.
 In line with state policy, HAPHousing's approach emphasizes permanent housing and support instead of shelter.
 HAPHousing's rapid re-housing initiatives move families from shelter units and motels into affordable permanent housing as soon as possible, and then provides 18 months of follow-up support.

-Prospect House Shelter for Families: After serving as a congregate shelter for homeless families for more than 25 years, Prospect House is Springfield is now part of HAPHousing's Rapid Re-Housing Program.
+Prospect House Shelter for Families: After serving as a congregate shelter for homeless families for more than 25 years, Prospect House in Springfield is now part of HAPHousing's Rapid Re-Housing Program.

-To access emergency shelter, Propsect House, HomeBASE or the Rapid Re-Housing Program, all families must be referred by the Massachusetts Department of Housing and Community Development through the local offices of the Massachusetts Department of Transitional Assistance.
+To access emergency shelter, Prospect House, HomeBASE or the Rapid Re-Housing Program, all families must be referred by the Massachusetts Department of Housing and Community Development through the local offices of the Massachusetts Department of Transitional Assistance (DTA).